 Submission and Resolution of Formal Disputes Regarding the Timeliness of Premarket Review of a Combination Product

-Additional copies of this guidance are available at:
+Additional copies of this guidance are available from:

 Office of Combination Products, HFG-3

 TABLE OF CONTENTS

 This guidance represents the Food and Drug Administration's (FDA's) current thinking on this topic.
 It does not create or confer any rights for or on any person and does not operate to bind FDA or the public.
 You can use an alternative approach if the approach satisfies the requirements of the applicable statutes and regulations.
 If you want to discuss an alternative approach, contact the FDA staff responsible for implementing this guidance.
 If you cannot identify the appropriate FDA staff, call the appropriate number listed on the title page of this guidance.